Sign to Support the Fairness for New Americans Campaign

 In coordination with other major national organizations, the Our America Initiative (OAI) is launching a targeted campaign to provide grassroots, grasstops, and “influencer” support to reasonable legislation to protect these young, aspiring Americans from deportation.

-With former border-state Governor Gary Johnson as Honorary Chairman, as well as Honorary Board Members such as former Massachusetts Governor Bill Weld, former congressman Barry Goldwater, Jr., and Whole Foods founder John Mackey, OAI brings credibility, media access and leadership to the campaign.
+Along with Honorary Board Members such as former Massachusetts Governor Bill Weld, former congressman Barry Goldwater, Jr., and Whole Foods founder John Mackey, OAI brings credibility, media access and leadership to the campaign.

 With a March deadline looming, the urgency for a DACA solution is real.